jahzee/jahzee.github.io/_pages/home.md

 over $130,000 has been raised for pediatric cancer research by
 <a href="https://www.stbaldricks.org/teams/jasmine">teams</a> shaving their heads
 bald in Jasmine's honor.
-All funds raised by the events hosted at the Hong Kong International School are donated to the <a href="#hk-ccf">Hong Kong Children's Cancer Foundation</a>.
+All funds raised by the events hosted at the Hong Kong International School are donated to the Hong Kong Children's Cancer Foundation.

 <h3 id="msk-kids">MSK Kids<a class="header-link" href="#msk-kids"><i class="fas fa-link"></i></a></h3>